Shivamsah123/Parallex-Effect/README.md

 ✨ Features

 Smooth scrolling animation
 Multiple layers with varying speeds
 Fully responsive design
 Easy-to-customize HTML, CSS, and JavaScript

-🛠️ Technologies Used
+🛠️ Technologies Used: HTML CSS JavaScript

-HTML

-CSS

-JavaScript

 📌 Usage
 You can integrate this effect into landing pages, portfolios, and interactive web experiences.
 Customize the layers and speeds to match your design needs.